MMS Faculty Specialists

 Karen Morris, Music Instructor

 Since graduating from the University of Massachusetts, Amherst, cum laude, Karen has played professionally for churches and has accompanied many musical groups, including WomanSong Chorale and Mountain Laurel Ensemble.
 Currently, she is the organist at St. Matthews Episcopal Church.
 She received her Kindermusik certification in 1999 and by 2005, her program received the MAESTRO distinction from Kindermusik International for being in the top 5 percent of Kindermusik programs worldwide.
-She is introducing Orff instruments to the MMS music curriculum this year.
+Karen is in her second year at MMS incorporating elements of Kindermusik, Orff instrumentation, recorder and voice in our music curriculum.

 Artists-in Residence and Guest Instructors